supercharge/mongodb-github-action/README.md

 ```

 ### With Custom Container Name
-The container name of the created MongoDB instance can be configured using the "container-name" input
+The container name of the created MongoDB instance can be configured using the `container-name` input

-The following example will parameterize the MongoDB container name based on the node and mongodb versions being used:
+The following example will parameterize the MongoDB container name based on the `node-version` and `mongodb-version` being used from the matrix:

 ```yaml
 name: Run with Custom Container Names